aws-solutions-library-samples/guidance-for-sql-based-etl-with-apache-spark-on-amazon-eks/README.md

 [*^ back to top*](#Table-of-Contents)
 ## Clean up
-Run the clean-up script with your CloudFormation stack name.
-The default name is SparkOnEKS.
-If you see the error "(ResourceInUse) when calling the DeleteTargetGroup operation", simply run the script again.
+Navigate to the source code root directory, and run the clean-up script with your CloudFormation stack name.
+The default value is 'SparkOnEKS'.If an error "(ResourceInUse) when calling the DeleteTargetGroup operation" occurs, simply run the script again.
 ```bash
 cd sql-based-etl-with-apache-spark-on-amazon-eks
 ./deployment/delete_all.sh <OPTIONAL:stack_name>
 ```

 Go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1), manually delete the remaining resources if needed.

 [*^ back to top*](#Table-of-Contents)